XWasHere/obsidian/README.md

 # sane discord theme

-heres a nice little theme that wont kill your eyes. niceee dark colors (still being ported from v1, gimme a week)
+heres a nice little theme that wont kill your eyes. niceee dark colors

 ## changes
 - use the old discord font, hosted by toxicaven (thanks, but fix your css :P)